GuilhermeAndreotti/Trabalho-WEB-2/README.md

 # Trabalho-WEB-2
-Trabalho final da matéria de web 2 da UTFPR - CP
+Final Project for Web 2 Course at UTFPR - CP

-O arquivo .env é onde está localizado a porta do app assim como o login de adm.
+The .env file contains the app's port information as well as the admin login.

+HOW TO RUN:

+npm install

+THEN:

+npm start